 [Tweet “Wearing a name badge makes it easy for everyone to identify you, get to know you and remember your name.”]

 Some people make great shirts for their team members with the logo on one side and the name on the other.
-They are great for more casual situations.
-What I love about a great name badge is that it can be worn with any type of clothing.
-It looks as good on a polo shirt as it does on a suit lapel.

 Don’t scrimp, make them nice with heavy duty magnets.
 Design them so they are a good size, so the company logo is proudly displayed and the person’s name can be read from 2 feet away.
 Then, go hog wild and buy everyone at least two badges so they can keep one in their office and one in their car and always have one handy.